mohmiim/MLIntroduction/session-7/README.md

   return X
 ~~~~

-this code, will load all the samples and scale the image data to [0,1], and print out the shape of the samples array
+This code, will load all the samples and scale the image data to [0,1], and print out the shape of the samples array
-when you call this function you should get this output
+When you call this function you should get this output

 ~~~~{.python}
 (60000, 28, 28, 1)
 ~~~~

-which is correct since our samples are 60000 sample, and each one is 28*28 pixel
+Which is correct since our samples are 60000 samples, and each one is 28*28 pixel

-we will make our generator accept an input of 100 random numbers (latent space of size 100), let's create function that can generate any number of inputs in this latent space
+We will make our generator accept an input of 100 random numbers (latent space of size 100), let's create a function that can generate any number of inputs in this latent space

 ~~~~{.python}
 from numpy.random import randn